dogcomplex/icon_maker/README.md

 Create beautiful custom icons for Windows drives and folders from emojis or images!
 Also generates macOS-compatible icon sets.

+WIP but basic functionality is there.
+Another Claude-3.5-sonnet creation.

 ## ✨ Features

 - 🖼️ Create icons from: